North Germanic languages: Mutual intelligibility

 The mutual intelligibility between the Continental Scandinavian languages is asymmetrical.
 Various studies have shown Norwegian speakers to be the best in Scandinavia at understanding other languages within the language group.
 According to a study undertaken during 2002–2005 and funded by the Nordic Cultural Fund, Swedish speakers in Stockholm and Danish speakers in Copenhagen have the greatest difficulty in understanding other Nordic languages.
 The study, which focused mainly on native speakers under the age of 25, showed that the lowest ability to comprehend another language is demonstrated by youth in Stockholm in regard to Danish, producing the lowest ability score in the survey.
 The greatest variation in results between participants within the same country was also demonstrated by the Swedish speakers in the study.
 Participants from Malmö, located in the southernmost Swedish province of Scania (Skåne), demonstrated a better understanding of Danish than Swedish speakers to the north.

 Access to Danish television and radio, direct trains to Copenhagen over the Øresund Bridge and a larger number of cross-border commuters in the Øresund Region contribute to a better knowledge of spoken Danish and a better knowledge of the unique Danish words among the region's inhabitants.
-According to the study, youth in this region were able to understand the Danish language (slightly) better than the Norwegian language.
-But they still could not understand Danish as well as the Norwegians could, demonstrating once again the relative distance of Swedish from Danish.
+According to the study, youth in this region were able to understand the Danish language slightly better than the Norwegian language, but they still could not understand Danish as well as the Norwegians could, demonstrating once again the relative distance of Swedish from Danish.
 Youth in Copenhagen had a very poor command of Swedish, showing that the Øresund connection was mostly one-way.

 The results from the study of how well native youth in different Scandinavian cities did when tested on their knowledge of the other Continental Scandinavian languages are summarized in table format, reproduced below.
 The maximum score was 10.0:

 Faroese speakers (of the Insular Scandinavian languages group) are even better than the Norwegians at comprehending two or more languages within the Continental Scandinavian languages group, scoring high in both Danish (which they study at school) and Norwegian and having the highest score on a Scandinavian language other than their native language, as well as the highest average score.
 Icelandic speakers, in contrast, have a poor command of Norwegian and Swedish.
-They do somewhat better with Danish, as they are taught Danish in school (Icelandic isn't mutually intelligible with Scandinavian languages, nor any language, not even Faroese, which is though closest).
+They do somewhat better with Danish, as they are taught Danish in school (Icelandic is not mutually intelligible with Scandinavian languages, nor any language, not even Faroese, which is thought closest).
 When speakers of Faroese and Icelandic were tested on how well they understood the three Continental Scandinavian languages, the test results were as follows (maximum score 10.0):